 Summary of Terms of a License Agreement.
 A traditional software license agreement is used when a licensor is providing a copy of software to a licensee for its use (which is usually non-exclusive).
 This copy is not being sold or transferred to the licensee, but a physical copy is being conveyed to the licensee.
 The software license is important because it sets forth the terms under which the software may be used by the licensee.
 The license protects the licensor against the inadvertent transfer of ownership of the software to the person or company that holds the copy.
-It also provides a mechanism for the licensee in the event that the licensee (a) stops complying with the terms of the license agreement or (b) stops paying the fee the licensee charges for the license.
+It also provides a mechanism for the licensor of the software to (among other things) retrieve the copy it provided to the licensee in the event that the licensee (a) stops complying with the terms of the license agreement or (b) stops paying the fee the licensee charges for the license.